 Spring cleaning often leads to garage sales and donations to local charities.
 As you begin to purge any unwanted items, you can set them aside and decide whether or not you’d like to resell them for money or give them away.
 It’s a great way to clear out additional space in your garage.

 Last but not least, garage spring cleaning offers you a way to finally organize your storage in a convenient and useful way.
 This can also be a good time to swap out any seasonal decor you may have!

-Garage Spring Cleaning Checklist
+Ultimate Garage Cleaning Checklist

 Before you get started, make sure you gather the following materials so you’re fully prepared to deep clean your garage.
-Once you have everything, you can start making your way through our spring cleaning checklist!
+Once you have everything, you can start making your way through our garage cleaning checklist!

 - Trash Bags

 - Cotton Swabs or Soft Toothbrush